cyuzuzo-j/Projecten/README.md

 [desing prototype 1](https://www.figma.com/proto/6Y9URGF1Qm95b1CGHM1RMq/Sensor-app?page-id=14%3A141&type=design&node-id=14-142&viewport=552%2C-635%2C1.84&t=4OanNExQR7M7p960-1&scaling=scale-down&starting-point-node-id=14%3A142&mode=design)

 ## Old personal
 This is a small subset of the projects I attempted in high school.
-While they are conceptually interesting, the quality of the code/repository is very poor.
+While they are conceptually interesting, the quality of the code/repository is not representative of my current programming skills.

 ### machine learning
 * #### [Connect4:](https://github.com/cyuzuzo-j/Connect4)